kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 ##### Common variables

-The `clusterctl config cluster` command allows user to set a small set of common variables via CLI flags or command arguments.
+The `clusterctl generate cluster` command allows user to set a small set of common variables via CLI flags or command arguments.

 Templates writers should use the common variables to ensure consistency across providers and a simpler user experience (if compared to the usage of OS environment variables or the `clusterctl` config file).